rmeyerth/lard-site/docs/toolkit/system-functions.md

 the sheep jumped over the moon
 Result: null (Type: Null, Time taken: 1ms)
 ```
-System functions provide a bridge between the LARD language and LARD's native language (Java).
+System functions provide a bridge between the LARF language and LARF's native language (Java).
 Because they support
 returning values, it means we can use the result of that code within our own languages.

 :::tip Not to be confused...